sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Go and view your new MySQL VM in the Console.

-Go to Administration -> Virtualization -> mysql-demo -> Configuration -> Initial Run -> Cloud-init Edit -> Script (the toggle button) to view the cloud-init script which sets the demo user & password and also installs and configured MySQL.
+Go to `Administration -> Virtualization -> mysql-demo -> Configuration -> Initial Run -> Cloud-init Edit -> Script (the toggle button)` to view the cloud-init script which sets the demo user & password and also installs and configured MySQL.
 This is the script that is run when the VM is started for the first time.

-## Self Healing
+## Self Healing via GitOps

-Notice that we set the following in the above yaml resource.
+Notice that we set the following in the above `Application` yaml resource.
 We set the application to NOT `self heal`.
 Let's test this now.

 ```
 spec: